rlhk/logseq-url-plus/doc/dev-notes.md

 > **NOTE:** Moved to babashka based tasks.
 Old npm scripts are kept as reference.

 The dev task do the following things:
-1. Watch code changes and perform compilation if needed
+1. Watch code changes and perform compilation if touched
 2. Watch and run tests upon code or unit test code change

 > **NOTE:** Current Test Driven Development (TDD) setup runs on Node.js runtime.

+Check `bb.edn` or run `bb tasks` to list all available tasks

 In the Logseq App